mgechev/blog.mgechev.com/_drafts/2015-12-29-angular2-router-dynamic-route-config-definition-creation.md

   this.registry.config(component, route);
 }
 ```
-As first step we get all the registered routes associated to the target component by using `getRoutes`, later we append one additional route and we invoke the `updateRoutes` method.
+As first step we get all the registered routes associated with the target component by using `getRoutes`, later we append one additional route and we invoke the `updateRoutes` method.
 As last step we register the new route in order to make the framework aware of it.
 We register it by using the instance of the `RouteRegister` passed as dependency via the DI mechanism of the framework.

 ## Conclusion

-Registering routes dynamically is definitely not something that you are going to need to do in a typical SPA, however, by using public APIs provided by Angular 2 you can achieve it pretty simply.

-Another point for future improvement of the `DynamicRouteCreator` is to allow further modification of the route configuration, such as deletion of existing routes.
+Another point for future improvement of the `DynamicRouteConfigurator` is to allow further modification of the route configuration, such as deletion of existing routes.
 Although the `RouteRegistry` allows this functionality we'll need to touch private APIs (the `_routes` property of the `RouteRegistry` instances).